 For example, you can create an application module for a domain and package it to be used as the data model project in several different applications.
 Or, if your application will be consuming components, you may be able to load a page template component from a repository of ADF Library JARs to create common look and feel pages.
 Then you can put your page flow together by stringing together several task flow components pulled from the library.

 An ADF Library JAR contains ADF components and does not and cannot contain other JARs.
 It should not be confused with JDeveloper library, Java EE library or Oracle WebLogic shared library.

 Table 33-1 lists the reusable components supported by ADF.

 Any data control can be packaged into an ADF Library JAR.
 Some of the data controls supported by Oracle ADF include application modules, Enterprise JavaBeans, web services, URL services, JavaBeans, and placeholder data controls.

-Business Components are the entity objects, view objects, and associations used in the business layer.
-You can package Business Components by themselves or together with an application module.
+Business components are the entity objects, view objects, and associations used in the ADF Business Components data model project.
+You can package business components by themselves or together with an application module.

 Task flows can be packaged into an ADF Library JAR for reuse.

 ADF bounded task flows built using pages can be dropped onto pages.
 The drop will create a link to call the bounded task flow.
 A task flow call activity and control flow will automatically be added to the task flow, with the view activity referencing the page.
 If there is more than one existing task flow with a view activity referencing the page, it will prompt for the application developer to select the one to automatically add a task flow call activity and control flow.
 If you drop a bounded task flow that uses page fragments, JDeveloper adds a region to the page and binds it to the dropped task flow.

 If an ADF task flow template was created in the same project as the task flow, the ADF task flow template will be included in the ADF Library JAR and will be reusable.